-Defining Moments in Australian History was launched in 2014 and aims to stimulate public discussion about events of profound significance to Australians.
-It includes this website, a dedicated website for schools, public events and online conversations.
+Defining Moments in Australian History aims to stimulate public discussion about events of profound significance to Australians.
+Launched in 2014, it has grown to include this website, a dedicated Digital Classroom website for schools, public events and online conversations.

 At the Museum